mutex023/dhARMa/src/5-MLO-LedBlink-RTCInterrupt-RelocatedIntVec/README.txt

 3-MLO-LedBlink-RTCInterrupt
 ===========================
-The next logical step to "2".
+The next logical step to "4".
-Instead of using a delay loop we use the real time clock (RTC) on board BBB to generate a 1-second interrupt and write our own custom IRQ handler which just toggles the usr0 led.
+We use a custom interrupt vector table relocated at a custom internal OCMC RAM location using the VBAR register to handle RTC interrupt.

 To build:
 1) Make sure you have built the signgp utility first.